|On this page…|

 where nn = [n1,n2,...,nN] specifies the vector or range of orders you want to try.

-n4sid estimates a model whose sample time matches that of data, hence a discrete-time model for time-domain data. ssest estimates a continuous-time model by default.
+n4sid and ssregest estimate a model whose sample time matches that of data by default, hence a discrete-time model for time-domain data. ssest estimates a continuous-time model by default.
 You can change the default setting by including the Ts name-value pair input arguments in the estimation command.
 For example, to estimate a discrete-time model of optimal order, assuming Data.Ts>0, type:

 model = ssest(data,nn,'Ts',data.Ts);

-To automatically select the best order without opening the Model Order Selection window, type m = n4sid(data,'best') or m = ssest(data,'best').
+To automatically select the best order without opening the Model Order Selection window, type m = n4sid(data,'best'), m = ssest(data,'best') or m = ssregest(data,'best').

 The following figure shows a sample Model Order Selection window.